islonely/islonely/README.md

 > Forasmuch as ye know that ye were not redeemed with corruptible things, as silver and gold, from your vain conversation received by tradition from your fathers; But with the precious blood of Christ, as of a lamb without blemish and without spot:
 >
 > **1 Peter 1:18-19**

+Here's a song about that: [The Last Blood](https://1drv.ms/u/s!AorXoHIFh1NNh7gPxMrxrMD7R-WHCg)
 ### Call upon the name of the Lord Jesus Christ.
 > Not by works of righteousness which we have done, but according to his mercy he saved us, by the washing of regeneration, and renewing of the Holy Ghost;
 >